🟣 Purple Dot winding down your plan? See our Migration Guide →

 FeatureNative Shopify Pre-ordersApp-Based Pre-orders

-For smaller merchants running occasional, simple pre-orders that can be charged upfront, Shopify’s native option may suffice.
-For brands building pre-orders into their core strategy, dedicated apps provide significantly more control and better customer experience.
+For smaller merchants running occasional, simple pre-orders that can be charged upfront, Shopify’s native option (using selling plans) may suffice.
+For brands building Shopify pre-orders into their core strategy, dedicated apps provide significantly more control and better customer experience.
+Check out our Shopify pre-order app buying guide for a full comparison, or visit the PreProduct Shopify pre-order app page.

 Not all payment methods support pre-orders, particularly deferred charging models.
 Currently supported options include: